 About the Factory of the Arts

 Lodged in the larger initiative of the Flagship on Critical Thought in African Humanities, and supported through the CHR at UWC, the Factory of the Arts is envisaged as both complementing a humanities inquiry and stimulating cultural production in a variety of creative disciplines, among them photography, performance, painting, music, and film-making.
-Its larger ambition is to establish an experiment in arts education that will catalyse new approaches which link the arts and humanities.
+Its larger ambition is to establish an experiment in arts education that will catalyse new approaches, methodologies and assemblages which link the arts and humanities.

 The Factory of the Arts is an experiment that seeks to activate new possibilities of engagement with artists, scholars, arts education practice, public and communities as well as next generation artists and scholars to explore, conceive and creatively re-imagine transformation in a post-apartheid society at the current global conjuncture.
 The project seeks to develop a model for thinking about making in the humanities and about the humanities as textural disciplines to constellate communities of scholars and artists across disciplines, public performances, debates and spatial arrangements of the city.